-If you want to study French [How to Become Fluent in French], then you’ve probably looked for a French study guide on the web.
+If you want to study French, then you’ve probably looked for a French study guide on the web.
 Chances are that you’ve come up empty handed, underwhelmed or overwhelmed.
 There’s a good reason for this, though.
 If you want to know how to study French effectively, the truth is that you’ve got to build your own French study guide.

 Before you lose heart, though, hear us out.
 Different people have different reasons for learning French, and not everyone has the same goals in terms of what they want to learn.
 Some might want to focus on vocabulary, while others might be interested in phrases.
 Then, too, different people learn in different ways.
 Some people might be really interested in French grammar, while others might just want to dive into speaking.